-FHA mortgage insurance is included in some form on all FHA loan programs.
-That includes FHA purchase loans, FHA refinance loans and FHA Streamline refinance loans.
+Plainly stated, FHA MI is required for all FHA loan programs including FHA purchase loans, FHA refinance loans and FHA Streamline refinance loans.
 FHA guidelines for it’s insurance programs are what lenders use to determine if applicants are eligible for a loan.
 These requirements are usually less demanding than other, non-insured mortgage programs.

 What is FHA Mortgage Insurance?

-The FHA mortgage insurance premium protects the lenders if the borrower defaults, and it also gives loan applicants with imperfect credit ratings access to home loan programs they wouldn’t otherwise have.
+The FHA mortgage insurance premium protects the lenders if the borrower misses their obligation, and provides loan applicants with imperfect credit ratings access to home loan programs they wouldn’t otherwise have.
 If a foreclosure occurs with an insured mortgage, the lenders receive their investments back.
 All high-LTV, low down payment FHA insured loan programs are insured against the possibility of a borrower default.

 Mortgage insurance rates may vary depending on the loan program, loan amount, and loan-to-value (LTV) ratio.
 The FHA MIP rates for streamline refinance loans are generally less than purchase loans, cash-out or rate-term refinances.